andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

             outputFile.write('1, ' if word in email.words else '0,')
 {% endhighlight %}

 So, how well did it work?
 Well, but not as well as I hoped.
 At the time I was fond of the Orange Python ML framework, and so as per the assignment [tested](https://github.com/andreykurenkov/emailinsight/blob/master/pyScripts/orangeClassify.py) how well a bunch of algorithms did against my dataset.
-The best I got was about 75% accuracy on the test set, with the standouts being decision trees, as the best algorithm, and neural nets, as the worst:
+The standouts were decision trees, as the best algorithm, and neural nets, as the worst:

 <figure>
     <img class="postimagesmaller" src="{{ site.url }}/writing/images/2016-1-13-neural-net-categorize-my-email/2-emailsdtree.png" alt="DTrees emails"/>